Avanade Research Dispels AI Job Displacement Fears but Uncovers Staggering Skills Gap

 - 63% said employees will need some new skills or a completely new set of skills to work with generative AI.

-- 92% agree their organization needs to shift to an AI-first operating model within the next 12 months to stay competitive.
+- 92% agree their organisation needs to shift to an AI-first operating model within the next 12 months to stay competitive.

 SEATTLE, October 18, 2023

-Digging deeper, confidence levels regarding how organizations and their leaders are prioritizing actions to ready their people, processes and platforms for AI, vary significantly by industry, country, role levels and job titles.
+Digging deeper, confidence levels regarding how organisations and their leaders are prioritising actions to ready their people, processes and platforms for AI, vary significantly by industry, country, role levels and job titles.

 Most employees (95%) are optimistic about AI and its impact.
-However, their responses also suggest that organizations may be overlooking how to protect their people when adopting AI responsibly and effectively.
+However, their responses also suggest that organisations may be overlooking how to protect their people when adopting AI responsibly and effectively.

-- Almost all employees (96%) are confident their organizations and IT teams have the knowledge and resources to scale AI.
-But just over half (52%) say their organization has complete human capital and workforce planning processes in place to safeguard headcount as generative AI is scaled.
+- Almost all employees (96%) are confident their organisations and IT teams have the knowledge and resources to scale AI.
+But just over half (52%) say their organisation has complete human capital and workforce planning processes in place to safeguard headcount as generative AI is scaled.

-- About half (49%) of employees admit they do not have the utmost confidence that their organization’s risk management processes are adequate for an enterprise-wide technical integration of generative AI.
+- About half (49%) of employees admit they do not have the utmost confidence that their organisation’s risk management processes are adequate for an enterprise-wide technical integration of generative AI.